 The revolution starts with a holistic electrical architecture design

 Getting to full electrification is more than the sum of its parts.
-OEMs need a partner that can be a full service provider for electrification and the complex electrical architecture – from the development of wiring harnesses and connection systems to manufacturing engineering and automation, logistical concepts, and delivery.
-Aptiv’s global engineering teams are committed to helping OEMs with the vital process of optimizing the vehicle architecture as a whole.
-For the world’s leading EV start-up, it’s a philosophy that delivered benefits which included the elimination of some 300 circuits in a single vehicle, with obvious advantages in terms of streamlining the electrical architecture.
+OEMs need a partner that can be a full-service provider for electrification and complex electrical architecture – from the development of wiring harnesses and connection systems to manufacturing engineering and automation, logistical concepts, and delivery.
+Aptiv’s global engineering teams are committed to helping OEMs with the vital process of optimizing vehicle architecture as a whole.
+For the world’s leading EV startup, it’s a philosophy that delivered benefits that included the elimination of some 300 circuits in a single vehicle, with obvious advantages in terms of streamlining the electrical architecture.
 By utilizing the full range of metallurgies, connectors and wiring available to us, Aptiv can ensure that overall cost, mass and complexity are kept to a minimum.
-All of which will prove critical in extending battery range, saving space, and ensuring that zero emission vehicles can offer the return on investment that remains essential to any fleet operator.
+All of this will prove critical in extending battery range, saving space, and ensuring that zero-emission vehicles can offer the return on investment that remains essential to any fleet operator.

 Throughout the mobility sector, electrification is now a fact of life.
 In the CV market, the regulatory demands that are driving change are only set to grow more stringent in the years ahead.
 Combined with the equally powerful market forces behind the continuing fall in battery prices, it means a direct shift to full electrification will generally be the preferred option.
-However, in meeting the significant challenges of zero emission design and manufacture, OEMs will find in Aptiv a partner with a long-standing commitment to the unique requirements of the CV industry, and the development of cleaner, greener mobility solutions.
-As a result, customers can draw on the support of fully proven, high voltage electrical distribution systems, in-depth understanding of both electrification and the CV environment, and specialists who are ready and willing to optimize entire vehicle architecture in pursuit of outstanding cost-efficiency, reliability and performance.
+However, in meeting the significant challenges of zero-emission design and manufacture, OEMs will find in Aptiv a partner with a longstanding commitment to the unique requirements of the CV industry and the development of cleaner, greener mobility solutions.
+As a result, customers can draw on the support of fully proven, high-voltage electrical distribution systems, in-depth understanding of both electrification and the CV environment, and specialists who are ready and willing to optimize entire vehicle architectures in pursuit of outstanding cost efficiency, reliability and performance.